 We’re here to help answer some of your frequently asked questions about summer learning

-What kind of Courses do you offer?
+What subjects and courses do you offer?

-We have a comprehensive catalog of individual high school and middle school courses, including core, credit recovery, Honors, and Advanced Placement® (AP) Courses in math, science, English, world languages, social studies, fine arts, and PE/Health.
-Many of our award-winning Courses are approved by the National Collegiate Athletic Association (NCAA) and the University of California.
+We have a comprehensive catalog of individual high school and middle school courses, including core, credit recovery, Honors, and Advanced Placement® (AP) courses in math, science, English, world languages, social studies, fine arts, and PE/health.
+Many of our award-winning courses are approved by the National Collegiate Athletic Association (NCAA) and the University of California.

 Does my student need a Course, Credit Recovery, or a Tutorial?